Columbia County, New York: Transportation

-Major Highways
+Major highways

 Interstate 90 runs east–west through the county.
 The Taconic State Parkway runs from I-90 south towards Westchester County.
 The main arterial north–south road, U.S. 9, runs through the larger towns towards the Hudson River.

 Railroads

-Amtrak passenger trains of the Empire Service corridor, as well as the Adirondack, Ethan Allen Express and Maple Leaf make stops at Hudson station.
-Until 1960s, the Penn Central railroad's local service between Albany, NY and Boston, made stops in Chatham.
-Both the Penn Central's New England States (discontinued, 1967) and Amtrak's Boston-bound section of the Lake Shore Limited, making the same route, have not made stops in Columbia county.
+Amtrak passenger trains of the Empire Service corridor, as well as the Adirondack, Ethan Allen Express, Maple Leaf and the seasonal Berkshire Flyer make stops at Hudson station.

 Into the latter 1930s, the Rutland Railroad (in map above) operated trains between Bennington, Vermont and Chatham.
 At Chatham Union Station there were connections to New York Central's Harlem Line to Grand Central Terminal.
 Penn Central (successor to the New York Central) truncated service on the Harlem Line from Chatham to Dover Plains in 1972.

 Airport

 Columbia County Airport is located in Hudson and provides general aviation services.